jpniederer/Dev-eryday/_posts/2019-5-12-Weekly-Update-May-6-12.markdown

 ---
 layout: post
 title:  "Weekly Update: April 29 - May 5, 2019"
-date: 2019-5-5 18:55:00 +0000
+date: 2019-5-12 21:00:00 +0000
 categories: Dev-eryday
 ---

-The last couple of weeks I've mentioned a new side project here.
+The last couple of weeks I've mentioned a new side project I'm working on here.
 I'm happy to inform you that I have a rough version of it live now.
 The site needs a ton of work from the design to the content creation still, but it's live.
 The project is called [Tesla2024][tes] and it's an experiment in investing.
-Starting in May 2019, I'm going to invest the money that could be spent on a new Tesla Model 3 on loan for the next 60 months in stocks with high growth potential.
+Starting in May 2019, I'm going to invest the money that could be spent on a new Tesla Model 3 on loan over the next 60 months in stocks with high growth potential.
 My thinking is that even in a rough market, the dollar-cost averaging should be keep me in a decent position.
 The site will exist to log the experiment.
+The content that's online now includes an about page and the rules I'm opening the experiment with.

+[Microsoft Build][msb] took place this week.
+I didn't attend, but I tracked the news of what went down up in Redmond.
+There were a number of interesting sessions and announcements from the conference.
+Of the news I've seen, I'm most excited about .NET 5, the new Windows Terminal, and the 1.0 release of ML.NET.

 ## Finished